-We have invested a significant amount of funds in INOpulse, which is configured to be highly portable and compatible with available modes of long-term oxygen therapy via nasal cannula delivery.
+We have invested a significant amount of funds in INOpulse, which is configured to be highly portable and compatible with available modes of longterm oxygen therapy via nasal cannula delivery.
 Our Phase 2 clinical trials of INOpulse for PAH and INOpulse for PH-COPD utilized the first generation INOpulse DS device.
 Our second generation INOpulse device, as well as a custom triple-lumen cannula, have several significantly improved characteristics.
 We have also invested in design and engineering technology, through Ikaria, for the manufacture of our drug cartridges.
-In February 2015, we entered into an agreement with Flextronics Medical Sales and Marketing Ltd., a subsidiary of Flextronics International Ltd., or Flextronics, to manufacture and service the INOpulse devices that we will use in future clinical trials of INOpulse for PAH and INOpulse for PH-COPD and PH-IPF.
+In February 2015, we entered into an agreement with Flextronics Medical Sales and Marketing Ltd., a subsidiary of Flextronics International Ltd., or Flextronics, to manufacture and service the INOpulse devices that we have begun using and will continue to use in future clinical trials of INOpulse for PAH and INOpulse for PH-COPD and PH-IPF.